The Postman Always Rings Twice (1946 film)

-The Postman Always Rings Twice is a 1946 American film noir based on the 1934 novel of the same name by James M. Cain.
-This adaptation of the novel features Lana Turner, John Garfield, Cecil Kellaway, Hume Cronyn, Leon Ames, and Audrey Totter.
-It was directed by Tay Garnett.
+The Postman Always Rings Twice is a 1946 American film noir directed by Tay Garnett and starring Lana Turner, John Garfield, and Cecil Kellaway.
+It is based on the 1934 novel of the same name by James M. Cain.
+This adaptation of the novel also features Hume Cronyn, Leon Ames and Audrey Totter.
 The musical score was written by George Bassman and Erich Zeisl (the latter uncredited).

 This version was the third filming of The Postman Always Rings Twice, but the first under the novel's original title and the first in English.
 Previously, the novel had been filmed as Le Dernier Tournant (The Last Turning) in France in 1939 and as Ossessione (Obsession) in Italy in 1943.

 Plot

-Frank Chambers is an amiable, restless drifter who has hitched a ride with local District Attorney Kyle Sackett.
-He drops Frank off at a rural diner/service station named "Twin Oaks", which is on a highway in the hills outside Los Angeles.
+Drifter Frank Chambers hitches a ride with District Attorney Kyle Sackett.
+Kyle drops Frank off at "Twin Oaks", a rural diner/service station on a highway in the hills outside Los Angeles.
 Frank begins working there.
-The diner is operated by the stodgy Nick Smith and his beautiful, much younger wife, Cora.
+The diner is operated by the stodgy Nick Smith and his much younger wife, Cora.

-Frank and Cora start to have an affair soon after they meet.
-Cora is tired of her situation, married to a man she does not love and working at a diner she wishes to own outright.
-While attempting to run away together, Cora concludes that if she divorces Nick, she will end up with nothing; she and Frank will be no further ahead.
-They return to Twin Oaks in time for her to retrieve the goodbye note she had left in the cash register for Nick.
+Frank and Cora start to have an affair soon after meeting.
+Cora is tired of her situation, married to a man she does not love and working at a diner she wishes to own.
+While attempting to run away with Frank, Cora concludes that if she divorces Nick, she will end up with nothing.
+They return to Twin Oaks in time for her to retrieve the goodbye note she left in the cash register for Nick.
 Cora talks Frank into murdering Nick for them to have the diner.
 The plan involves Cora striking Nick with a sock full of ball-bearings and pretending he had fatally hit his head falling in the bathtub.
 Things go awry when a police officer stops by, and a cat causes a power outage.
-Cora manages to knock Nick over the head and severely injures him.
+Cora eventually knocks Nick over the head and severely injures him.

-The couple is thrilled when it is determined that Nick will be all right since no foul play is suspected, and he has no recollection of how he was struck.
-They share a happy week, running the business together and enjoying their relationship.
-The police officer stops by one day and tells Frank he passed Cora driving Nick back from the hospital.
-Frank sees no hope for a definite future with her, so he decides to move on before she returns.
-He goes to L.A.; after a couple of weeks, he starts hanging around the marketplace where Nick and Cora buy most of their produce, hoping to see her.
-He runs into Nick, who has been looking for him; Nick insists that Frank returns to Twin Oaks with him, saying, "something important's gonna happen tonight, and you're in on it."
+It is determined that Nick will be all right, but no foul play is suspected, and he has no recollection of how he was struck.
+For a week, Frank and Cora happily run the business together.
+The officer stops by one day and tells Frank he passed Cora driving Nick back from the hospital.
+Frank sees no hope for a definite future with her and decides to move on before she returns.
+He goes to L.A. but after a couple of weeks, he starts hanging around the marketplace where Nick and Cora buy most of their produce, hoping to see her.
+He runs into Nick, who has been looking for him; Nick insists that Frank return to Twin Oaks with him, saying, "something important's gonna happen tonight, and you're in on it."